-At the end of the day, after all has been said and done, the way that "equitable distribution" of marital property actually ends up happening in the real world in most divorce cases in New Jersey is like a scene right out of a 1970s episode of "Saturday Night Live."You've seen the scene (if you are in your 50s or 60s, at least).
+The way that "Equitable Distribution" of marital property actually ends up happening in many divorce cases in New Jersey is like a scene right out of a 1970's episode of "Saturday Night Live."You may have seen the episode.

 John Belushi is playing a counter clerk in a typical 1970's luncheonette.